sammeza10/core-code-from-scratch-readme/challenges/Multi Option Program.md

 # Multi Option Program

-for this challenge you will create a program with multiple options using Switch (Segun), the options available are the following:
+For this challenge you will create a program with multiple options using Switch (Segun), the options available are the following:

 Sum two numbers.